angelogalvao/wildfly-examples/remote-ibmmq-context-jndi-lookup/README.md

     1.1.
 (Optional) IBM MQ Mac M1 chips:

 IBM MQ container image is not available to Mac M1 chips.
-If you are running your developer enviroment in M1 Mac, you need to muild IBM MQ image locally, by running the following:
+If you are running your developer enviroment in M1 Mac, you need to build IBM MQ image locally, by running the following:

 - Make the container image: